Home

 How to Get to River Safari Singapore?

-As River Safari is located just next to the Singapore Zoo, please follow the directions as indicated in the Singapore Zoo page on How to Get to the River Safari Singapore.
+As River Safari is located just next to the Singapore Zoo, please follow the directions as indicated in the Singapore Zoo page on How to Get to the Park.

 Gardens by the Bay